A thorough outline for how to host a meaningful and fun Preschool Thanksgiving Activity. Post may contain affiliate links.

 If you want a group shot of all your pilgrims, I would definitely take that before you begin the play.
 For the play, I ran through a very basic history of the pilgrims.
 Did I say basic?
 Very basic.
 Grouped all the pilgrims together and told them to pretend to be on a boat then we sailed to America.
 Had them pretend to work on the land, some died (we didn’t act that part out though).
 The Indians came (had Indians come up) and helped us plant and gather food.
 We had a feast for three days, etc.

 I had two crafts prepared for this activity.
 To avoid children from diving into the craft (and food table) when they first walked into the party, we sang songs, read stories, and had our play reenactment in the living room.
 After we had finished the first half of our activities, we walked into a different room where the food table and craft table were waiting.
 To keep the children from diving into the food, I told them they couldn’t eat the food until they received a sticker from me which I didn’t hand out until after the crafts were made and after we had said grace over the food.
-This little method worked perfect.
+This little method worked perfectly.

 Due to the age of the children, I had everything for both crafts cut out and divided into little bags for each child.
 This helped things run smoothly and in a timely manner.
 Had I not had everything cut out it would have been a lot of chaos for the children and their mothers not to mention being too long in duration to keep the youngsters attention.